varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ### Restricting existing kernel primitives

 - In order to enforce these restrictives, man kernel primitives must be changed
-- opennat(desc, path) opens a file located at relative path from the directory refrenced in desc
+- opennat(desc, path) opens a file located at relative path from the directory referenced in desc
   - No " .. " allowed in capability mode to repent path traversal
 - In capability mode, the only PID is the process's own PID
 - Child processes can be accessed through capabilities

 ### Adopting Programs To Capsicum

-- Typical strucutre of programs using capsicum:
+- Typical structure of programs using capsicum:
-  - Obtain resrouces(using system abient authorities)
+  - Obtain resources(using system ambient authorities)
-  - Wrap resrouces in capabilities
+  - Wrap resources in capabilities
   - Enter capability mode
   - Use resources
 - Each program uses capability in isolation.
 The system itself is based on the traditional security model